PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 ```

 Defining these views does have some tricky parts, and there's some possibility to find anomalies in the data:
 - In my workflow, a commit to the deploy folder is made (on a branch) immediately after the vendored changes as part of triggered workflows.
 The view must exclude this commit and instead only look at the timestamp of when the deployment PR is made.
-To do this, we need to enforce merge commits, and use only those commits to identify deployment time
+To do this, we need to *enforce merge commits*, and use only those commits to identify deployment time
 - It can be difficult to consistently compare results when the deployment process changes.
 I did manage to account for some folder restructuring I did by keeping old & new names in the queries for a few months.
 However, in general, commits containing refactoring changes have been difficult to handle.
 The only real answer I found is to individually analyse any anomalous commits.

 The last thing we need to do is to create an aggregation of this data so we can track trends over time, but first, let's look at how we can get the number of deployments from these views.

 # Measuring Deployment Frequency

 Deployment frequency is useful to give us some idea of how much deployment work is being done, that is to say, how many times updated packages are being deployed.
 In the context of patching more deploys is not necessarily better, as its not a bad thing if software doesn't *need* patching.
-Saying that, most teams I've worked with are behind on patching, and at a minimum this metric should show that at least *some* patching is going on.
+Saying that, most teams I've worked with are always behind on patching, and at a minimum this metric should show that at least *some* patching is going on.

 Specifically, here we want to measure just those deployments that are associated with package updates.
 There may be deployments that are associated with other events such as configuration changes.
 Since we already had to match up deploy commits with vendor commits to find lead time, we will only consider deploy commits that were matched up with vendor events.
-This ensures only deplloyments associated with package updates are counted.
+This ensures only deployments associated with package updates are counted.

 Once the data has been filtered, count the number of unique deploy commits.
 We can do this based on the views defined in the last section, with the following query: